core-wg/href/draft-ietf-core-href.md

-The Constrained Resource Identifier (CRI) is a complement to the Uniform Resource Identifier (URI) that serializes the URI components in Concise Binary Object Representation (CBOR) instead of a sequence of characters.
+The Constrained Resource Identifier (CRI) is a complement to the Uniform Resource Identifier (URI) that represents the URI components in Concise Binary Object Representation (CBOR) instead of a sequence of characters.
 This simplifies parsing, comparison and reference resolution in environments with severe limitations on processing power, code size, and